enkidevs/curriculum/csharp/csharp-core/intro-to-csharp/first-program-csharp.md

 // Hello, World!
 ```

-Compiling and Executing our code is as simple as pressing the Run button in VSCode!
+To compile and run our code from the command line, follow these steps:

+- Navigate to the directory containing your Program.cs using the command prompt or terminal.
+- Compile the code using the C# compiler (csc): csc Program.cs
+- Execute the generated executable: ./Program.exe on Windows or mono Program.exe on Linux/Mac.

-If all is working, you should see `"Hello World"` printed to the console!
+If everything goes smoothly, you should see the message "Hello World" displayed in your command line or terminal!
 ---
 ## Practice